Jonas-lni/reseaux/README.md

        - I add port 2222 again with the command: `sudo ufw allow 2222`.
    6. I restart my remote server with the command: `sudo reboot`.
    7. I enter the command `ssh -p 2222 username@IP-adress` and it works, the port has been **successfully changed**.

+## 4. Theoretical analysis
+* The major advantage offered by SSH over its predecessors is the use of encryption to ensure the secure transfer of information between host and client.
+Host refers to the remote server you are trying to access, while client is the computer you are using to access the host
+* By default, port 22 is used to establish an SSH connection.
+This port is automatically entered when your operating system is installed.
+To reduce the number of brute-force attacks, you can configure another port for secure SSH access.
+The advantage of this technique is that it prevents hackers from attempting an attack via port 22
+* and fail2ban takes charge of analyzing the logs of various services installed on the machine, to automatically ban a host via iptables for a set period of time, in the event of failure after X attempts.
+This is an essential element in securing your system, and preventing brute-force intrusions.
+* Wireshark scans the network for information on incoming and outgoing packets.

+## 5. Conclusion
+The SSH (Secure Shell) protocol is an essential tool for establishing secure remote connections, mainly used for accessing Unix/Linux systems.
+Here's a summary of what you'll learn about SSH and how to manage secure connections:
+SSH functionality: SSH enables secure connection to a server by encrypting the data exchanged.
+This protects sensitive information from interception.
+Authentication: SSH offers several authentication methods, including password and public key authentication.
+Key authentication is often preferred for its enhanced security.
+Encryption: Data is encrypted using robust algorithms, guaranteeing the confidentiality and integrity of communications.
+Tunneling: SSH enables tunneling, which means it can secure other communication protocols (such as HTTP) by encapsulating them within an SSH connection.
+File transfer: Tools such as SCP (Secure Copy Protocol) and SFTP (SSH File Transfer Protocol) facilitate secure file transfer.
+Secure configuration: It's important to configure the SSH server correctly (e.g. disable password authentication if public keys are used, change the default port, etc.) to enhance security.
+User management: It is essential to manage the users who have access to the server, and to limit privileges to reduce risks.
+Monitoring and logging: SSH connection monitoring and activity logging help detect suspicious behavior and improve overall security.
+In short, SSH is a fundamental tool for ensuring secure remote connections, and its proper configuration and use are crucial to system protection.

+## 6. Resources
+* hostinger.fr
+* cloudflare.com
+* ultahost.com
+* cyber.gouv.fr
+* bibmath.net
+* chatgpt